 Before proceeding to the dissolution of the company, it would be possible to make some of the following structural modifications:

 - Transformation into any other type of company,

 - Merger with another company by means of the transfer of its assets and the consequent allotment of shares to the shareholders of the companies that are being wound up.

-- Total or partial division of the company, involving the transfer by universal succession of its assets; or the segregation of one or more parts of the company’s assets each of which forms an economic unit,
+- Total or partial division of the company, involving the transfer by a universal succession of its assets; or the segregation of one or more parts of the company’s assets each of which forms an economic unit,

 In any case, duly note that your experts at LEXIDY LAW BOUTIQUE will remain available to advise and guide you towards the solution that will undoubtedly be the most protective of your interests.

 How can Lexidy help me?